 The scientific references in this article (marked by 1, 2, 3, etc.) are clickable links to peer-reviewed research material on the subject being discussed.

-There’s a “nutrition” trend that’s becoming more and more popular: adding protein powder or shakes to coffee.
+A “nutrition” trend has become more and more popular recently: adding protein powder or shakes to coffee.
 It even has a name among TikTok aficionados: proffee.

-Let’s learn more about the creamers, their ingredients, and their effects.
+Let’s learn more about those creamers, their ingredients, and their effects.

 What Is a Protein Supplement?